ryan-dfw/Image-Reconstruction-via-Captioning/README.md

 ## Usage

-> This program requires the having of a Sony Camera; kindly have one.
+> This program requires having a camera compatible with Sony's Camera Remote API.

 1. Find your camera's SSID & password - in the case of most Sony Alphas, this is obtainable by navigating in the menu under networking.
 For cameras without a screen, such as the QX-10, the SSID & PW are printed somewhere such as inside the door of the battery compartment.
 2. Connect via Wi-Fi to your camera.